 This case series demonstrates that PN is no longer an absolute contraindication for TAA, especially for patients who have had their PN partially or entirely reversed through HF SCS therapy.
-None of the major postoperative complications associated with PN in the literature, including infections, wound healing problems or need for revisional surgeries, were encountered.
+None of the major postoperative complications associated with PN in the literature, including infections, wound healing problems, or need for revision surgeries, were encountered.
 These complications are the primary reason PN is considered an absolute contraindication for TAA.
 In their absence, the prohibition on TAA for individuals with PN undergoing HF SCS therapy needs to be reevaluated.